asyncapi/bindings/anypointmq/README.md

 ### Backwards Compatibility

 All bindings defined in this specification allow additional, unspecified fields, so that a concrete instance of a binding object MAY contain arbitrary fields not defined in this specification.
-This is to ensure backwards compatibility of binding objects.
+This is to ensure backwards compatibility of binding objects, and also to allow code generators to require their own, specific fields which are not defined in this bindings specification.

-For example, a concrete binding object valid against a newer version of this specification is likely to contain fields that were not yet defined in an older version of this specification.
+As an example of backwards compatibility, consider a concrete binding object valid against a newer version of this specification.
+This binding object may contain fields specific to that newer version, which were not yet defined in an older version of this specification.
 However, because additional fields are allowed, this binding object is also valid against the older specification.
 The binding object can therefore be used in a system that is only aware of the older specification, although all fields not yet defined in this older specification version will be ignored.

 ## Terminology